 The period from 1950 to 2010 was dominated by large decadal-scale variations in rainfall.
 Two distinct periods during the 1950s and the 1970s had several years with rainfall considerably greater than average and major floods occurred during 1952, 1956 and 1974.
-Multi-year periods with below average annual rainfall marked the 1960s, early 1980s, and mid-1990s to early 2010.
+Multi-year periods with below average annual rainfall marked the 1960s, early 1980s and mid-1990s to early 2010.
 However, there were also some notable floods during these dry epochs, for example, 1990 across much of eastern Australia and more recently 2008 and 2009 in the northern MDB.

-- The dry conditions from the mid-1990s to early 2010 were dubbed "The Big Dry" (Ummenhofer et al., 2009b; Verdon-Kidd and Kiem, 2009b) (Fig. 3).
+The dry conditions from the mid-1990s to early 2010 were dubbed the "Big Dry" or the "Millennium Drought" (hereafter referred to as "The Big Dry" only) (Ummenhofer et al., 2009b; Verdon-Kidd and Kiem, 2009b) (Fig. 3).
 This drought was mainly confined to the southern MDB and was dominated by autumn and early winter rainfall deficits stemming from both a decrease in the number of rain days and a reduction in the intensity of daily rainfall events (Verdon-Kidd and Kiem, 2009b).
-The drought was broken in spectacular fashion in 2010, which was the wettest year on - record averaged across the MDB.
-Much of this stemmed from late winter and spring rainfall, which led to annual rainfall being 70% above average (Fig. 2).
+The drought was broken in spectacular fashion in 2010, which was the wettest year on record averaged across the MDB.
+Much of this stemmed from late winter and spring rainfall, which led to annual rainfall being 70 % above average (Fig. 2).